jwbuurlage/jwbuurlage.github.io/content/blog/ctp-programmer-category.md

 assert(id("foo") == "foo")
 ```

 In mathematics all functions are *pure*: they will always give the same output for the same input.
 This is not always the case for computer programs.
-Using IO functions, returning the current date, using a global variable are all examples of impure operations that are common in programming.
-We will focus on `pure` functions here, and try to avoid any side effects.
+Operations such as performing I/O, returning the current date, or using a global variable are all examples of impure operations that are common in programming.
+We will focus on "pure" functions here, and try to avoid any side effects.

-We take as our model the category **Set**, so should be a type that corresponds to the empty set \\( \emptyset \\).
+As our model category is **Set**, there should be a type that corresponds to the empty set \\( \emptyset \\).
 In C / C++, the obvious candidate would be `void` for this set, but consider a function definition:
 ```cpp
 void f() { ... };
 ```